Llorente insists trophies are within Tottenham's reach

-Fernando Llorente insists Tottenham are capable of winning trophies, but has warned that the team must improve their performances.
+Fernando Llorente insists Tottenham are capable of winning trophies but warns the team must improve their performances.

 The striker, who joined from Swansea City on transfer deadline day, made his Premier League debut for Spurs against his old club in Saturday's 0-0 draw at Wembley.